 Depending on the type of life insurance policy, the cash surrender value can be determined in a couple of different ways.
-For variable life policies, the value of the investment fluctuates with the sub-accounts that it is invested within.
-For whole life policies, the value grows at a company guaranteed rate.
+For variable life policies, the value of the investment fluctuates with the sub-accounts that it is invested in.
+For a whole life policy, the value grows at a rate determined by the insurance company.
 With universal life policies, the value grows at the industry standard rate.
-The list below goes into greater detail of how cash surrender value is determined.
+The list below goes into greater detail about how cash surrender value is determined.

-- Duration of account: The duration of your account plays the biggest role as it reflects both how long you have been paying into it as well as how long your investment has had to grow.
+- Duration of account: The duration of your account plays the biggest role in cash value as it reflects both how long you have been paying into it as well as how long your investment has had to grow.

 - Amount paid: A portion of your premiums makes up the investment capital in the cash value component of your life insurance policy.
 As such, the more you pay, the bigger your investment is.

-- Market performance: If your investment is tied to the market, then market performance becomes the dominant factor.
-When the market does well, your investment will do well.
+- Market performance: If your investment is tied to the market, then market performance becomes a dominant factor.
+When the market does well, your investment may also do well.

-Before you can take your cash surrender value, though, you must pass through the surrender period.
-This surrender period is a specified amount of time that must pass before you can access the cash value of your policy.
-This waiting period can be as long as several years.
-Still, it may be much shorter, depending on the plan and the company.
+Before you can take your cash surrender value, you must pass through the surrender period.
+This is a specified amount of time that must pass before you can access the cash value of your policy.
+This waiting period is determined by the specific policy type and insurance company.

 Most companies charge surrender fees when you claim the cash surrender value of your life insurance policy.
 In general, these fees are more expensive for newer policies and decrease over time.
 Surrender fees vary quite a bit between plans and depending on the age or duration of the policy in question.
 However, it is common to see surrender fees in the range of 10 percent to 35 percent.

-For instance, let’s say you have a twelve-year-old life insurance policy with a cash value of $7,000 in it.
-You decide to surrender your plan for the cash value.
+For instance, imagine you have a twelve-year-old life insurance policy with a cash value of $7,000 in it.
+You decide to surrender your policy for the cash value.
 After your insurance company adjusts for their surrender fee of 20 percent, you receive $5,600, and the company takes $1,400 in fees.
 The amount you receive is the cash surrender value, while the initial amount is the base cash value.

 Is surrendering your policy worth it?

-Surrendering your policy isn’t always going to be a wise choice.
-First off, you won’t be getting back everything you spent on premiums over the years.
-Perhaps a third of your premiums go into cash value investments.
-Even then, the company will take a portion of that through surrender fees.
-At the end of it all, you’ll be getting less than a third of the value of what you paid for.
-The cash surrender value isn’t a refund, it’s only returning your investment while taking into account any gains or losses.
+Surrendering your policy is not always going to be a wise choice.
+You will not likely be getting back everything you spent on premiums over the years.
+Cash surrender value is not a refund.
+It is only returning your investment while taking into account any gains or losses.

 Alternatives to surrendering your policy

-- In many cases, you can make a direct withdrawal from your cash value.
-You have to leave a significant amount of it in place but can withdraw and use the rest.
+In many cases, you can make a direct withdrawal from your cash value.
+You may have to leave a specified amount of it in place but might be able to withdraw and use the rest.
 Keep in mind that the money you take out may be deducted from your death benefit, leaving your loved ones with less after you pass away.

-- Another means of gaining quick money through your life insurance policy is a policy loan.
-These are personal loans that use your life insurance policy as collateral.
+Another way of gaining quick money through your life insurance policy is a policy loan.
+These are loans that use your life insurance policy as collateral.
 If all or part of the loan is outstanding at the time of your death, your life insurance provider will subtract the owed amount from your death benefit.

-- If you’re determined to cancel the policy, then you can sell it instead.
-This will net you more than the cash surrender value while still taking the plan off of your hands.
+If you are determined to cancel your policy, then you might be able to sell it instead.
+This may net you more than the cash surrender value while still taking the plan off of your hands.
 This transaction is called a life settlement.